 Create a streamlined eligibility and enrollment process.
 The ACA requires integrated and simplified processes for eligibility determination and enrollment that provide a first-class consumer experience.
 Consumers must be able to apply for public programs and coverage in the Exchange (both subsidized and unsubsidized) online, by phone, by mail, or in person.
-DHCS and the Exchange, in collaboration with the California Health and Human Services Agency (CHHS) and the Managed Risk Medical Insurance Board (MRMIB), have engaged Accenture to develop the California Healthcare Eligibility, Enrollment, and Retention System (CalHEERS) to serve as a centralized tool for determining eligibility for and enrolling people in health insurance affordability programs; for comparing health plan benefits, cost sharing, and quality; and ultimately for enrolling in plans.
+DHCS and the Exchange (named Covered California), in collaboration with the California Health and Human Services Agency (CHHS) and the Managed Risk Medical Insurance Board (MRMIB), have engaged Accenture to develop the California Healthcare Eligibility, Enrollment, and Retention System (CalHEERS) to serve as a centralized tool for determining eligibility for and enrolling people in health insurance affordability programs; for comparing health plan benefits, cost sharing, and quality; and ultimately for enrolling in plans.
+To improve consumer understanding of new coverage programs prior to the release of CalHEERS, Covered California has launched www.coveredca.com, which offers fact sheets, a subsidy calculator, and a phone number for consumers with specific questions.
+The website will transition to the full CalHEERS enrollment portal in October 2013.

 Use a simpler method to determine income eligibility.
 Today, Medi-Cal eligibility thresholds vary depending on applicants' medical and financial circumstances.
-Beginning in 2014, federal law requires that eligibility for the majority of those seeking coverage through Medi-Cal and the Exchange be established using a single income standard.
+Beginning in 2014, federal law requires that eligibility for the majority of those seeking coverage through Medi-Cal and the-ExchangeCovered California be established using a single income standard.
 This change will simplify the application process and unify eligibility rules across insurance programs to the extent possible.
 Importantly, the use of an assets test for Medi-Cal eligibility will be eliminated for most applicants.

-State Action & Lead Status Implementation Date Create integrated and streamlined process for eligibility and enrollment Leads: Exchange, DHCS dCalHEERS in design and development .stage.
-10/1/2013 Open enrollment begins for coverage effective 1/1/2014 Coordinate the technical platforms of eligibility and enrollment systems Leads: Exchange, DHCS, MRMIB, CHHS sefforts in progress to define dependencies between CalHEERS and subprojects - SAWS systems updates, MEDS updates, and MAXe2; working with federal government on technical interchange with federal hub.
-10/1/2013 Open enrollment begins for coverage effective 1/1/2014 · · · · · · · · · · · · · · · · · · · Further federal guidance needed; California policy guidance likely to be considered by legislative special session in 2013.
+State Action & Lead Status Implementation Date Create integrated and streamlined process for eligibility and enrollment Leads: Exchange, DHCS dCalHEERS in design and development .stage; microsite launched.
+10/1/2013 Open enrollment begins for coverage effective 1/1/2014 2.
+Coordinate the technical platforms of eligibility and enrollment systems.
+Leads: Exchange, DHCS, MRMIB, CHHS sefforts in progress to define dependencies between CalHEERS and subprojects - SAWS systems updates, MEDS updates, and MAXe2; working with federal government on technical interchange with federal hub.
+10/1/2013 Open enrollment begins for coverage effective 1/1/2014 3.
+Conform California law and policy to federal requirements for income eligibility, electronic data matching, self-attestation, etc., and make other policy changes to streamline eligibility systems.
+Leads: DHCS, Exchange Further federal guidance needed; California policy guidance likely to be considered by legislative special session in 2013.
+Statutory language proposed by the administration to implement required Medicaid eligibility and enrollment provisions, as well as selected optional provisions.
 1/1/2014